mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

     s = (Bag *)realloc(s, 2048);
     Bag_Add(&s, i);
 }
+free(s);
 {% endhighlight %}

-Now the Bag can be trivially memcpy'd and realloc'd as a single block of data and will always remain internally consistent.
+Now the Bag can be trivially memcpy'd and realloc'd as a single block of data and is always internally consistent.

-Finally, using a template to parameterize the type of the items array lets us use it with any type we want.
+Finally, the Bag isn't very useful if it only works with ints.
+A template can be used to parameterize the type of the items array.

 {% highlight c %}
 template<typename T>